XPEHO/XpeApp/xpeapp_android/README.md

 export GITHUB_TOKEN="your_github_token"
 ```

-In order to generate the `github_token`, you need to follow the [documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token). the tokken classic part.

-Make sure to generate a PAT (Personal Access Token) on your github account following the [documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).
+To fill the GITHUB_TOKEN, make sure to generate a PAT (Personal Access Token) on your github account following the [documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).

 You need to allow the following rights :
 ![repos_right](doc/repos_right.png)